crispy78/FindMy/README.md

 - password

 ### Configuration.yaml
-Add the following line to your configuration and modify it to match your setup.
+Add the following line to your configuration and modify it to match your setup:

-`/config/ssh/id_rsa` should match the location of your ssh-key
+- `/config/ssh/id_rsa` should match the location of your ssh-key

-`root@192.168.1.100` should match your SSH login
+- `root@192.168.1.100` should match your SSH login

-`/config/shell/find_my/find_my.sh` should match the location of find_my.sh
+- `/config/shell/find_my/find_my.sh` should match the location of find_my.sh

 ```
 shell_command: